SAIA-Mental Health: Systematically improving the mental health treatment cascade

 Want to dig a little deeper?

-[2017-2020] Systems analysis and improvement approach to optimize task-shifted mental health diagnosis and treatment cascades (SAIA-MH).
+[2017-2021] Systems Analysis and Improvement to Optimize task-shifted mental health diagnosis and treatment cascades (SAIA-MH) [project transferred to CSM for continuation]

-This project receives funding support from the National Institute of Mental Health of the National Institutes of Health under award number R21MH113691, via a subagreement from the University of Washington.
+This project received funding support from the National Institutes of Health under award number R21MH113691, via a subagreement from the University of Washington.

 [2012-2015] Systems Analysis and Improvement to Optimize pMTCT: A Cluster Randomized Trial.